World Cup in Qatar is 'disappointing', says Mead

 Last updated on .From the section Women's Football

-England forward Beth Mead says it is "disappointing" that the men's World Cup is going ahead in Qatar.
+England forward Beth Mead has said it is "disappointing" that the men's World Cup is being held in Qatar.

 Mead, who is openly gay, does not think the Gulf state is the "right place" for the tournament to be staged.